depthfirstlearning/depthfirstlearning.com/_posts/2018-06-24-DeepStack.markdown

   estimate the counterfactual values without having to continue running CFR after those moments.
 This approach is trained beforehand and helps greatly with cutting short the search space at inference time.
-Each of the networks take as input the size of the pot and the current bayesian ranges for each player across all hands.
+Each of the networks take as input the size of the pot and the current Bayesian ranges for each player across all hands.
 They output the counterfactual values for each hand for each player.

   In addition to DeepStack, we also include Libratus as required reading.
 It's important